We just launched HRIS Sync, automate employee benefits management ⚡️

 It may be because they are worried about losing their jobs, especially in sectors with high employee turnover rates.
 It also comes down to the work culture of companies, where it’s either considered acceptable to take paternity leave or not.

+However, taking Paternity Benefit can help support your family.
 You’re also awarded PRSI credits for each week of Paternity Benefit claimed.

 What’s more?